--1-

-THE EXPERIENCE

-Arrival in Berlin

-Arrive in Berlin Brandenburg Airport (BER) and transfer to the Regent Berlin Hotel.
-Enjoy free time in the area before attending a Welcome Dinner and tour preview with Dr. Alexandra Richie this evening.

-Accommodations: Ritz-Carlton Berlin (R, D)

 - 2 -

 THE EXPERIENCE

 Berlin

 After breakfast, embark on a day long tour of Berlin.
 First, visit the reimagined and refurbished Reichstag building, historic home of the Bundestag (the national parliament) from 1894 to 1933.
 The massive 19th century building was used during the German Empire, the Weimar Republic, Nazi Germany, and now by a united, democratic Germany.
 Next, view the Berlin Wall Memorial at Bernauer Strasse, where the only preserved section of the notorious wall can be seen, and walk the "no-man's-land" along the remaining segment.
 The tour continues to the Topography of Terror Museum, which has housed a permanent exhibition since 1987, when the cellar of a Gestapo headquarters was discovered and excavated.
 An open-air memorial was erected in memory of those who were imprisoned, tortured, and killed by the Nazis, and the site developed into a prize-winning documentation center.
 After lunch, visit the Olympic Stadium on the outskirts of Berlin.
 Built to host the 11th Olympic Summer games in 1936, the stadium was a prime example of Nazi architecture and design, and could hold 110,000 spectators.
 This evening is free for dinner and independent exploration of Berlin.

-Accommodations: Ritz-Carlton Berlin (B, L)
+Accommodations: Hotel de Rome Berlin (B, L)

+-1-

+THE EXPERIENCE

+Arrival in Berlin

+Arrive in Berlin Brandenburg Airport (BER) and transfer to the Hotel de Rome Berlin.
+Enjoy free time in the area before attending a Welcome Dinner and tour preview with Dr. Alexandra Richie this evening.

+Accommodations: Hotel de Rome Berlin (R, D)

+Photo: Interior of the Reichstag Building, Berlin

+Photo: Alexandra Richie at the Holocaust Memorial, Berlin.

 - 3 -

 THE EXPERIENCE Berlin

 Start the day at the House of the Wannsee Conference, a lakeside mansion used by the Nazis in 1942 as they formulated the "Final Solution" of the planned extermination of European Jewry.
 Stop for lunch on the way to Potsdam, the capital of the Brandenburg state, which is only 15 miles from Berlin.
 Visit Cecilienhof Palace, the location of the Potsdam Conference of 1945, where Stalin, Churchill, and Truman met to discuss how to establish a post-war order.
 Return to Berlin for a guided tour of the Allied Museum located in the American sector of postwar Berlin.
 The remainder of the evening is free for exploring Berlin and enjoying an independent dinner.

-Accommodations: Ritz-Carlton Berlin (B, L)
+Accommodations: Hotel de Rome Berlin (B, L)

+-4-

 THE EXPERIENCE

 Żagań to Wroclaw

 Bid farewell to Berlin and head to Żagań, a small city in Poland near the German border.
 During World War II, Żagań was the site of Stalag Luft III.
 It was from this camp that one of the most daring prisoner escapes took place, providing the inspiration for the 1963 film, The Great Escape.
 Around eighty prisoners escaped through tunnels underneath the complex.
 All but three were recaptured, and fifty were executed.
 A museum at the site of the former camp is dedicated to the martyrdom of Allied prisoners of war.
 After lunch in Żagań, continue to Wroclaw or the evening.

 Accommodations: AC Hotel by Marriott Wroclaw (B, L, D)

 HP